Date of Award

 I find that existing literature on masculinity is useful in explaining how men have constructed their masculinity.
 However, in analyzing both the existing scholarship on masculinity and the data from these interviews, I find that masculinity is complex and dynamic.
 So complex and dynamic that the only way to appropriately describe it would be in terms of it being a malleable process that changes and occurs throughout one's entire life.

 Hagedorn, Gabriella, "The Socialization Process of Masculinity, and Its Manifestation at DePauw University: How Race, Media, and Gender Contribute to the Malleability of Masculinity" (2019).
 Honor Scholar Theses.
-109.
+109, Scholarly and Creative Work from DePauw University.